 Writing is the Art of Illusion

-Most dictionary definitions of ‘illusion’ refers in some way to the practice of deception or misrepresentation.
+Most dictionary definitions of ‘illusion‘ refer in some way to the practice of deception or misrepresentation.
 It isn’t confined to something negative.
 When one purchases a ticket to see an illusionist/magician on stage, one is entering the theatre expecting to be entertained, and where the audience is expecting – to some extent or another – to suspend their disbelief.
 The quality of the entertainment, and the extent to which one has to tap into one’s suspension of disbelief, is dependent on the skill of the illusionist.

 Other commentators may look at the breakdown of this topic differently, but the basic principles are universal.
 I choose to see the art of illusion in three layers:

-- The Technical aspects of writing
+The Technical aspects of writing

-Finally there is the backdrop – the world where the story is happening – physical, cultural, linguistic, historical.
+Finally, the backdrop is the world where the story is happening – physical, cultural, linguistic, historical.
 It can be our own world – the real world, or it can be something made up.
 It doesn’t matter.
-At the end of the day it has to be created (or recreated) in the manuscript so that it is believable, and yet not cumbersome to the reader.
+At the end of the day, it has to be created (or recreated) in the manuscript to be believable and yet not cumbersome to the reader.
 The only way to do this is with the art of illusion.
-A mountain range may be described but it doesn’t necessarily need a lot of detail – and yet the reader will readily accept it, and it becomes part of the overall picture in the reader’s mind.
-What lays beyond the mountain is not necessarily required, and the reader is okay with that.
+A mountain range may be described, but it doesn’t necessarily need a lot of detail – and yet the reader will readily accept it, and it becomes part of the overall picture in the reader’s mind.
+What lies beyond the mountain is not necessarily required, and the reader is okay with that.

 I hope this short article helps view writing in a slightly different light.
-As a writer, I strive to perfect the art of illusion, and as an editor I see where stories may falter due to weaknesses in this same craft, at the three levels I outlined above.
+As a writer, I strive to perfect the art of illusion, and as an editor, I see where stories may falter due to weaknesses in this same craft at the three levels I outlined above.